 The program was seen as a national model, and Andy has spoken widely about workforce training.
 More importantly, No Worker Left Behind helped thousands of Michigan families find a new foothold in our changing economy.
 Andy served on the board of the National Skills Coalition until the fall of 2017 and continues to advocate passionately for the right of all workers who lose their jobs or need new skills to obtain the training they need to prosper.
 He knows it can be done!

 Clean Energy Entrepreneur

-After leaving state government in 2011, Andy founded and continues to run his own company, Levin Energy Partners, LLC.
+After leaving state government in 2011, Andy founded and ran his own company, Levin Energy Partners, LLC.
 He has created a statewide market to finance clean energy building improvements called Lean & Green Michigan.
 Andy came up with the idea of building a statewide program to implement newly available property assessed clean energy (PACE) financing – and has been implementing it across Michigan, largely with sweat equity.
-In the process, he has gotten 34 local governments to join the program, steering completely clear of the politics of division.
+In the process, 34 local governments joined the program, steering completely clear of the politics of division.

-Every kind of jurisdiction has joined, usually by unanimous votes of their legislative bodies – from the Upper Peninsula to Kalamazoo County to Huron County at the tip of the Thumb to Wayne County; from the most conservative to the most liberal; from rural to suburban to urban.
-Today, 68 percent of all Michiganders live in a Lean & Green Michigan jurisdiction, and they are starting to choose energy efficiency, water efficiency and renewable energy projects on every manner of business and non-profit building.
+Every kind of jurisdiction joined, usually by unanimous votes of their legislative bodies – from the Upper Peninsula to Kalamazoo County to Huron County at the tip of the Thumb to Wayne County; from the most conservative to the most liberal; from rural to suburban to urban.
+By the time Andy stepped down to enter Congress, 68 percent of all Michiganders lived in a Lean & Green Michigan jurisdiction, and they had started to choose energy efficiency, water efficiency and renewable energy projects on every manner of business and non-profit building.